georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 sudo udevadm trigger --subsystem-match=tty

-This is a qtrreator project.
 If you don't have qt creator it can be installed as follows;

 Install Qt on Ubuntu